 Jamie Graham Duprey

-Jamie Graham Duprey is not (yet) a New York Times best-selling author, but she loves reading books that are.
-A sucker for inspirational sports movies and a coach at heart, Jamie loves finding the best in—and encouraging—everyone she meets.
-She recently followed her pastor husband’s call from the mountains of Montana to the Black Hills of South Dakota, but knows very well that the Holy Spirit has a sense of humor and doesn’t pretend to know where she, her just-keeps-getting-cuter husband, three adorably hilarious children, and their Wackadoodle Ozzie, may be blown next.
-The Yellow Sports Bra is her debut novel.
+Jamie Graham Duprey is not (yet) a New York Times bestselling author, but she loves reading books that are.
+A sucker for inspirational sports movies and a coach at heart, Jamie loves finding the best in and encouraging everyone she meets.
+She recently followed her pastor husband’s call from the mountains of Montana to the Black Hills of South Dakota.
+She knows very well the Holy Spirit has a sense of humor, and doesn’t pretend to know where she, her just-keeps-getting-cuter husband Jeremy, three adorably hilarious children, and their Wackadoodle Ozzie may be blown next.
+The Green-Clad Kicker is Jamie’s second memoir in a series, picking up where her debut memoir, The Yellow Sports Bra, left off.

 Visit Jamie at https://www.coachduprey.com/